Pallikkoodam (film): Plot

 Coming back to present, all three friends meet and share their old good memories.
 Muthu is married and he takes care of Jency still.
 Also Kumar is married.
 Kumar describes the pathetic state of their old school in village and requests them to take some action to prevent it from getting shut.
 The friends decides to try all means to conduct an alumni reunion.
 But Vetri is not interested to return to the village as he has been humiliated by Kokila's family members long time ago.
 Kumar and Muthu convince Vetri to come to village.
 Kokila still loves Vetri but Kumar lies to Kokila that Vetri is married which makes Kokila angry.
 Kokila feels that Vetri has ditched her and started a new life while she still loves him.

 An event has been organised to celebrate the 75th year of the school by inviting all the alumni.
 Vetri and Muthu are invited as special guests as that would make the event more popular.
 Vetri and Muthu arrive at the village and visit their school.
 Vetri and Kokila do not talk to each other.
 The event is organised in a grand manner and this attracts the media attention also.
 But still the land owner wants to demolish the school.
 Vetri files a case on behalf of the school against Kokila's uncle and gets the verdict in favour of the school.
 The event successfully happens and everyone feels happy that the school is saved as many alumni donate for renovation works.

 Now Kumar informs the truth that Vetri is not yet married and he just lied so that Kokila will forget him and make her mind for marrying someone else.
 Kokila understands Vetri's love meanwhile Vetri also understands that Kokila was helpless and was locked up by her family members while Vetri was beaten.
-Vetri and Kokila get united in the end.
+Vetri and Kokila get united at last.
+Kumar rejects Muthu offering him money since he feels that this habit will occur and it will split their friendship, He vows that his son will be educated in the school and become a successful person.
+After the event, Kumar goes to his school and sits in class at his spot, to which triggers a memory from his school days where he got scolding from his teacher for sleeping.